 IN THE SUPREME COURT OF NEW SOUTH WALES -Probate Jurisdiction.In the Estate of, SARAH ELLEN ROSE GOW, late of Hawkesbury River, In the State of New South Wales, Married Woman, deceased-Application will be made after fourteen days' from the publication hereof that Letters of Administration of the Estate of the above named deceased may be granted to DAVID GOW, of Barrenjoey, in the said State, Principal Lighthouse Keeper, the Husband of the said deceased.
 Advertising.
 (1917, May 1).
 The Sydney Morning Herald (NSW : 1842 - 1954), p.
 5. Retrieved from http://nla.gov.au/nla.news-article15706955

-The wharf itself, apart from being a meeting and farewell place for the community...;
+The wharf was a meeting and farewell place for the community...;

 LANDSLIDE.The road from Newport to Palm Beach, at the corner of Barranjoey and Sunrise roads, was blocked on Saturday afternoon by the fall of two large pieces of rock, estimated to weigh several hundreds of tons.
 The mass is slowly slipping further down, and threatened to demolish either the store or the wharf.
 LANDSLIDE.
 (1917, May 23).
 The Sydney Morning Herald(NSW : 1842 - 1954), p.
 8. Retrieved from http://nla.gov.au/nla.news-article15722106